-In this section, we review the quantity of interest, namely the dissipative spectral form factor.
-However, prior to that, we recall the definition of the spectral form factor.
-Consider an ensemble comprising sets of real eigenspectra $\{E_1,...,E_D\}$, then in its basic form, the ensemble averaged SFF is given by

 where `$t$' is the \emph{time} variable and $\langle{\cdot\rangle}$ represents the ensemble average.
-The SFF defined in Eq.~\eqref{SFFbasic} can be seen as a special case $g(0,t)$ of the quantity $g(\beta,t)$ which is defined in terms of the analytic continuation of thermal partition function $Z(\beta)$~\cite{dyer20172d,del2018decay}, i.e.,

-where $\beta$ is the inverse temperature.
-Also, the Boltzmann constant $k_B$ and Planck's constant $\hbar$ have been set to unity.
-The spectral form factor $\mathrm{SFF}(t)$ generally exhibits complex temporal behavior since it involves sum incorporating different energy differences $(E_{n}-E_{m})$.

-A generalization of SFF to the non-Hermitian systems, which involve complex eigenvalues in general, has been proposed in Ref.~\cite{PhysRevLett.127.170602}.
-As pointed out above, it has been dubbed dissipative spectral form factor (DSFF) and defined as follows.
-Consider an ensemble of a set of complex spectra $\{z_1,...,z_D\}$, where $z_{n}=x_{n}+iy_{n}; x_{n}, y_{n}\in \mathbb{R}$.
-These complex eignvalues may belong to a generic $D$-dimensional non-Hermitian Hamiltonian.
-The ensemble averaged and scaled DSFF is then defined as~\cite{PhysRevLett.127.170602},
+Analogous to the SFF, the DSFF is defined for complex spectra $\{z_i\}_{i=1}^{D}$, where $z_{i}=x_{i}+iy_{i}; x_{i}, y_{i}\in \mathbb{R}$, corresponding to a generic $D$-dimensional non-Hermitian matrix.
+The ensemble-averaged and scaled DSFF is then given by~\cite{PhysRevLett.127.170602},

-Here, $t$ and $s$ are two generalized time variables conjugate to the real $(x_{n}-x_{m})$ and imaginary $(y_{n}-y_{m})$ parts of the difference between two eigenvalues, $z_{n}$ and $z_{m}$.
-When the spectrum is real, the SFF($t$) of Eq.~\eqref{SFFbasic} is recovered from $ \mathcal{F}(t,s)$ as a function of $t$ for all finite $s$.
-One may express DSFF in terms of the complex time variable, $T=t+is\equiv|T|e^{i\varphi}$ as~\cite{PhysRevLett.127.170602},
+Here, $t$ and $s$ are two generalized time variables conjugate to the real $(x_{n}-x_{m})$ and imaginary $(y_{n}-y_{m})$ parts of the difference between two complex eigenvalues, $z_{n}$ and $z_{m}$.
+When the spectrum is real, the SFF($t$) in Eq.~\eqref{SFFbasic} is recovered from the DSFF in Eq.~\eqref{DSFFdef_main} as a function of $t$ for all finite $s$.
+More generally, the complex time variable $T=t+is\equiv|T|e^{i\varphi}$ can be introduced to analyze DSFF in the complex plane~\cite{PhysRevLett.127.170602}.
+It was established in Ref.~\cite{PhysRevLett.127.170602}, akin to SFF in closed systems, the DSFF exhibits a \emph{dip-ramp-plateau} behavior as a function of $|T|$ for standard non-Hermitian Gaussian ensembles, namely, the Ginibre ensembles.
+The nature of the ramp, however, in this case is nonlinear.
+The exact DSFF for the two-dimensional Poissonian case is also provided in Ref.~\cite{PhysRevLett.127.170602}.

-In Ref.~\cite{PhysRevLett.127.170602}, the authors have established that analogous to the SFF for closed systems, the DSFF also exhibits a \emph{dip-ramp-plateau} behavior as a function of $|T|$, for the standard non-Hermitian Gaussian ensembles, i.e., the Ginibre orthogonal, unitary, and symplectic ensembles (GinOE, GinUE, GinSE).
-For the GinUE, the DSFF turns out to be independent of $\varphi$, which is a consequence of the rotationally symmetric spectrum of GinUE.
-On the other hand, for GinOE and GinSE, one does observe the angular dependence due to the occurrence of real and complex-conjugate pairs of eigenvalues.
-The precise DSFF for Poissonian case, which regards the uncorrelated complex spectrum as the minimal model of integrable systems, is also given in Ref.~\cite{PhysRevLett.127.170602}.